CloudCannon/Academy/_posts/2017-02-06-introduction-to-jekyll-includes.md

 ~~~
 {% endraw %}

 We can also use this newsletter include on `blog.html`.
-Now if we change `newsletter.html` it's reflected on both pages.
+If we change `newsletter.html` it's reflected on both pages.

 ## Passing parameters to an include

-In more complicated situations you can also pass parameters to an include.
+In more complicated situations you can pass parameters to an include.
 In this example we're going to add YouTube videos to the site which we always want presented in a consistent way.
 We need them to be centered and a particular size.

 Let's create a new include, `_includes/youtube.html`.
 In this file we'll create the structure for displaying a YouTube video and have a placeholder for the YouTube video id.
 We can access parameters passed to an include using `include.variable_name`.